Therapeutics

 Docosahexaenoic acid (DHA) is one of the most abundant polyunsaturated fatty acids in the human brain.
 Epidemiological research has linked high DHA consumption with a lower risk of Alzheimer's disease (e.g., Morris et al., 2003, Zhang et al., 2016).
 People ingest DHA from foods such as fatty fish, walnuts, or flax seeds, or from dietary supplements.
 These are being marketed in different formulations of DHA, or DHA mixed with other omega-3 fatty acids such as eicosapentaenoic acid (EPA).

-In early epidemiology work, elevated blood levels of DHA correlated with reduced dementia risk in some but not all studies (Schaefer et al., 2006; Laurin et al., 2003).
+In early epidemiology work, elevated blood DHA levels correlated with reduced dementia risk in some but not all studies (Schaefer et al., 2006; Laurin et al., 2003).
 Newer studies support the link between DHA intake or blood levels and a reduced risk of cognitive decline or AD (e.g. Wei et al., 2023; He et al., 2023; Shang et al., 2018).
 In people with AD, higher serum DHA was associated with slower cognitive decline (Chu et al., 2022).
-An analysis of ADNI data found associations between low omega-3 in red blood cells and greater Aβ accumulation and memory decline (Rouch et al., 2022).
+An analysis of ADNI data associated low omega-3 in red blood cells with greater Aβ accumulation and memory decline (Rouch et al., 2022).
 Data from the large Framingham Heart study correlated higher DHA or EPA in red blood cells with larger hippocampal volume and better abstract reasoning at midlife, and up to half the risk of incident AD in older adults (Satizabal et al., 2022; Sala-Vila et al., 2022).
-This and other studies (e.g., Sala-Vila et al., 2021; Coughlan et al., 2021) indicate that the relationship of DHA status to cognition and neurodegeneration biomarkers is affected by ApoE4 genotype (for review see Zhange et al., 2023).
+This and other studies (e.g., Sala-Vila et al., 2021; Coughlan et al., 2021) indicate that ApoE4 genotype affects the relationship of DHA status to cognition and neurodegeneration biomarkers (for review see Zhange et al., 2023).
+More recently, a cross-sectional analysis correlated higher blood omega-3 concentrations with better brain glucose uptake in participants at risk of AD (Lazaro et al., 2024).

 In contrast, U.K. Biobank data indicate fish oil supplementation in older people reduced risk of all-cause dementia, but not specifically of AD (Huang et al., 2022; Liu et al., 2022).
 In the same population, total omega-3 status, but not DHA alone, correlated with lowered risk of dementia (Sala-Vila et al., 2023).
 A smaller study found no association of circulating DHA with incident dementia over 13 years (de Oliveira Otto et al., 2023).